reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 ## tasks

-- This looks good in the YAML representation, but is it compatible with hdf?
+- This looks good in the YAML representation, but is it compatible with HDF?
+  (Jochen Stahn)
 - What is the programmers view?
 - Are there other, more intuitive or compatible ways to realise this?
+  (Jochen Stahn)

-## decission
+## decision

-- are docuement-internal links allowed?
+- are document-internal links allowed?
 - How are they realised?

 # Non-standard entries and comments